-Training Programme Director for Acute Medicine: Dr Sanjeev Gupta (Based at Exeter Hospital)
+Training Programme Director for Acute Medicine: Dr Sanjeev Gupta (Based at Cornwall Hospital)

 Education programme Manager: Naomi Mallinson